Top 10 Safe Vegetables for Dogs

 The point where people go wrong with feeding their dogs potatoes is the way that they prepare them.
 The way that we typically like to enjoy raw potatoes can be harmful to dogs.
 Follow these do’s and don’ts when feeding potatoes to your pooch!

 Do bake or boil the raw potatoes.
 This is super important!
-Raw white potatoes can contain cyanide a toxic to dogs chemical called solanine, which can cause a dangerous reaction in your dog’s system.
+Raw white potatoes can contain solanine which is toxic to dogs.
+It can cause a dangerous reaction in your dog’s system.

 Do keep the skins!
 These are chock full of nutrients including molybdenum, which aids in digesting carbohydrates and protecting your dog’s body from excess copper; selenium, which promotes a healthy immune system with omega 3; and chromium, which can support a healthy metabolism.